cswartzvi/hamilton/examples/hamilton_ui/README.md

 ## Getting started
-### Install the Hamilton UI
+### Install the Apache Hamilton UI

-First, you need to have the Hamilton UI running.
-You can either `pip install` the Hamilton UI (recommended) or run it as a Docker container.
+First, you need to have the Apache Hamilton UI running.
+You can either `pip install` the Apache Hamilton UI (recommended) or run it as a Docker container.

 #### Local Install
 Install the Python dependencies: